janderson4671/byu-cs460-f2022-1/hw-create-vm/README.md

    Alternatively, you may use the VirtualBox that is already installed on the CS open lab machines.

-   Another VM platform (e.g., Parallels, VMware, Qemu) might work in lieu of VirtualBox, but only VirtualBox has been tested.
-Also, you will need to adapt any VirtualBox-specific instructions to your chosen platform.

-   Note: VirtualBox will not run on Apple M1/M2 hardware.
-If you are running on Apple M1/M2, you will need to use an alternative VM platform.

-2. Download the "netinst" (net install) image from [Debian](https://www.debian.org/releases/stable/debian-installer/).
+2. Download the "netinst" (net install) image with amd64 architecture from [Debian](https://www.debian.org/releases/stable/debian-installer/).
-   In almost all cases, you will want the amd64 architecture.
-If you are bravely using Apple M1/M2 hardware, you will want to use the arm64 architecture.

 3. Start VirtualBox, and click "New" to create a new VM.
 Give the machine 2GB (2048 MB) of RAM and a dynamically-allocated hard drive with at least 20GB of disk space.
 Using the default for the other options should be fine.

-4. Start the VM using the install image (`.iso` file) you downloaded.
-Go through the installation using all the default options (you will have to explicitly select "yes" to write changes to disk), until you come to the "Software Selection" menu.
+   Start the VM using the install image (`.iso` file) you downloaded.

+4. Go through the installation using all the default options (you will have to explicitly select "yes" to write changes to disk), until you come to the "Software Selection" menu.
 At that menu, un-check the "GNOME" box, and check the "LXDE" box.
 LXDE provides a lightweight desktop environment that